MARIE SKŁODOWSKA-CURIE ACTIONS (MSCA)

 The MSCA have a bottom-up approach, i.e. research fields are chosen freely by the applicants.
 All domains of research and technological development are eligible for funding (except areas of research covered by the EURATOM Treaty).

 - Innovative Training Networks (ITN);

-- Co-funding of regional / national / international programmes (COFUND).
+- Co-funding of regional, national and international programmes (COFUND);

 Have you spotted a typo?

 Highlight it, click Ctrl+Enter and send us a message.
 Thank you for your help!

 To be used only for spelling or punctuation mistakes.